NetApp/harvest/cmd/poller/plugin/README.md

 # will aggregate a new Matrix based on target label LABEL
 ```

-If you want to speficy which labels should be included in the new instances, you can add those space-seperated after `LABEL`:
+If you want to specify which labels should be included in the new instances, you can add those space-seperated after `LABEL`:

 ```yaml
     - LABEL LABEL1,LABEL2